 4-H is a non-formal educational, youth development program offered to individual's age 5 and in kindergarten to 19.
 Youth are involved in hands-on, experiential learning that allows learning by doing.
 All 4-H programs focus on active involvement and quality experiences which stimulate lifelong learning of values and skills.

 Who can join?

 Youth, age 5 and in Kindergarten through age 18 as of January 1st of the current year, may join.
+Youth ages age 5 and in kindergarten until they reach age 8 and in the third grade are able to join the Cloverbud Program.
+Youth ages 8 and in 3rd grade to age 18, as of January 1st of the current year are eligible to become 4-H Members.
 Accommodations can be made for youth with disabilities.
 For information, contact us at 740-695-1455.

 Where do I sign up?